Sanofi

 Our Actions

-Assessing the Environmental Impacts Related to the Use of our Products
+Assessing the Environmental Risks Related to the Use of our Products

-An Environmental Risk Assessment (ERA) is required for all pharmaceutical product marketing authorization applications in the European Union, the United States and some other countries.
+An Environmental Risk Assessment (ERA) is required for all pharmaceutical product marketing authorization applications in the European Union (since 2006), in the United States (since 1998) and in some other countries.
+As a result, all new Sanofi medicines are systematically assessed under these requirements.
 This assessment considers environmental fate and effects information as well as all other relevant information generated during drug development.

 Sanofi has been engaged in initiatives to encourage the proper use of medicines, by promoting information and education for healthcare professionals and patients.
 We also inform consumers about the safe disposal of unused medicines, and we support programs that collect and properly dispose of unused drugs from patients.

 For many years, Sanofi has supported the development and implementation of local, regional or national programs to collect unused medicines in various countries including Belgium, Colombia, France, Greece, Japan, Mexico, Portugal, Spain, Australia or North America.
-Programs may differ depending on countries.
+Programs may differ depending on countriesthe country.